dyhes/zulip/templates/corporate/development-community.md

-To get help in real time, you will have the best luck finding core developers during daylight hours in North America (roughly between 15:00 UTC and 1:00 UTC), but the sun never sets on the Zulip community.
+To get help in real time, you will have the best luck finding core developers during daylight hours in North America (roughly between 15:00 UTC and 1:00 UTC), but the sun never sets on the Aloha community.
 Most questions get a reply within minutes to a few hours.

 <br/>
 # Community norms

-Zulip is a friendly and welcoming community, and we love meeting new people, hearing about what brought them to Zulip, and getting their feedback.
+Aloha is a friendly and welcoming community, and we love meeting new people, hearing about what brought them to Aloha, and getting their feedback.

 ## Getting started